Publications

 Levine, L. J., Choi, M., Karnaze, M. M., & Lench, H. C. (2022, October).
 Do liberals value emotion more than conservatives?
 Political partisanship and lay beliefs about the functionality of emotion.
 Symposium talk presented at the Society for Experimental Social Psychology, Philadelphia, PA, USA.

 Do, C.†, Choi, M., & Sng, O. (2022, May).
 Do more siblings lead to more sibling rivalry?
 A cross-cultural investigation.
-Talk presented at the UCI Undergraduate Research Symposium, Irvine, CA, USA.
+Single-presenter talk presented at the UCI Undergraduate Research Symposium, Irvine, CA, USA.

 Chin, T.†, Choi, M., & Sng, O. (2021, May).
 Social influences on individuals’ life history strategies.
-Talk presented at the UCI Virtual Undergraduate Research Symposium, Irvine, CA, USA.
+Single-presenter talk presented at the UCI Virtual Undergraduate Research Symposium, Irvine, CA, USA.

 Choi, M., Sng, O., & Suh, E. M. (2020, July).
 The ecology of happiness: Money matters more in pathogen-prevalent areas.
 Symposium talk presented at the Asian Association of Social Psychology, Seoul, Republic of Korea.

 Choi, M., & Suh, E. M. (2018, November).
 Why do happy people help more?
 Happiness increases similarity perception between kin and strangers.
-Talk presented at the Korean Social and Personality Psychological Association, Chuncheon, Republic of Korea.
+Single-presenter talk presented at the Korean Social and Personality Psychological Association, Chuncheon, Republic of Korea.

 Poster Presentations